nnecklace/calc-malc/docs/testing.md

 ## What has been tested

-In my definitions document is showed a context free language that CalcMalc should recognize and throughout this course I've been trying to make the algorithm accept that context free grammar.
+In my definitions document is showed a context free language that CalcMalc should recognise and throughout this course I've been trying to make the algorithm accept that context free grammar.
 This includes inputs like:

 ```